deanydean/listy/README.md

 Finally, I'd have put more effort into the frontend design.

 ### Challenges
-The biggest difficulty in completing this project was trying to avoid  javascript patterns in favour of utilising typescript, after a couple of years of not using it (and having exclusively used it in Angular projects before then).
-In particular, this made writing tests slow painful as the mocking patterns and so on that I'm familiar with would not work.
-It was also my first time using react testing library.
+The biggest difficulty in completing this project was trying to avoid using javascript patterns in favour of utilising typescript, after a couple of years of not using TS (and having exclusively used it in Angular projects before then).
+In particular, this made writing tests slow and painful as the mocking patterns and so on that I'm familiar with, often would not work.
+It was also my first time using react testing library and the convention of only testing *what the user sees* felt was difficult to adopt.